FilipMyOwnRepo/RepoForEverything/challenge-public-challenge/Deploy.md

 ```sh
 docker ps -a
 ```
-- Containers will be created with underlying code from
+- Containers will be created with underlying code from path with all necessary methods (POST and GET) for allowlist and denylist.
+Used methods are enabled via Flaks deployment.
 ```sh
 /project/source/app_flask.py
 ```
-with all necessary methods (POST and GET) for allowlist and denylist.
-Used methods are enabled via Flaks deployment.

 - Under /project/source/nginx/certs are certificates created for this purpose.
 Nginx configuration file is
 ```sh